Tesamorelin Therapy in Miami

 Why Visceral Fat Matters

-- Cardiovascular disease — the inflammatory molecules released by visceral fat promote atherosclerosis and elevated blood pressure
+Inflammatory molecules released by visceral fat promote atherosclerosis and elevated blood pressure.

-- Systemic inflammation — visceral fat is one of the primary sources of chronic, low-grade inflammation that accelerates aging
+One of the primary sources of chronic, low-grade inflammation that accelerates aging.

-- Hormonal disruption — visceral fat contains high concentrations of aromatase, the enzyme that converts testosterone to estrogen, contributing to hormonal imbalance in both men and women
+Contains high concentrations of aromatase, converting testosterone to estrogen and contributing to hormonal imbalance in both men and women.

-- Fatty liver disease — excess visceral fat is closely associated with non-alcoholic fatty liver disease (NAFLD)
+Excess visceral fat is closely associated with non-alcoholic fatty liver disease (NAFLD).

 Reducing visceral fat is one of the highest-impact interventions for cardiometabolic health, and tesamorelin has clinical evidence supporting its ability to do so.